-Shelf-stable food items have, needless to say, never been more popular.
-The bean business, in particular, is booming — according to recent reports, Goya’s sales have increased some 400 percent.
-But for those whose legume repertoires are beginning to feel a tad stale, it might be worth considering other areas of the canned and tinned universe, many of which are also quickly gaining traction.
-Anchovies, long the topping “held” from a dish, are taking center stage on Instagram (in sandwiches, on heaps of linguine), and humble canned tuna has shifted from the back of the pantry to front and center.
+The early months of the pandemic reacquainted many of us with shelf-stable food items — according to reports, Goya’s sales shot up 400 percent in March 2020 alone.
+Anchovies, long the topping “held” from a dish, quickly took center stage on Instagram (in sandwiches, on heaps of linguine), and humble canned tuna shifted from the back of the pantry to front and center.
+And while grocery-store trips have certainly become less threatening since that time, the virtues of canned and tinned foods remain: They’re versatile, long-lasting, and surprisingly flavorful.
 Not to mention the fact that there’s something specifically delightful about eating a perfectly salty, spicy, or sweet item (whether it’s a smoked oyster or a sour cherry) plucked straight from a completely contained package.
-To find out the tinned, jarred, and canned foods chefs and home cooks are stocking their pantries with, we asked everyone from Ernesto’s Ryan Bartlow, who suggested a tin of splurge-y white asparagus, to Nom Wah’s Julie Cole, who recommended stocking up on Campbell’s Cream of Celery — which she calls “the Ferrari of canned soups.”
+To find out the tinned, jarred, and canned foods chefs and home cooks stock their pantries with — pandemic or not — we asked everyone from Ernesto’s Ryan Bartlow, who suggested a tin of splurge-y white asparagus, to Nom Wah’s Julie Cole, who recommended stocking up on Campbell’s Cream of Celery — which she calls “the Ferrari of canned soups.”

 Best tinned and jarred fish